sern6x/Anchor-Mixer/README.md

 # Anchor-Mixer
-An Industrial Mixer with an anchor impeller.
+An industrial mixer with an anchor impeller.

+## Tools Used For This Project
+- SolidWorks 2020